-Returning to the franchise are fan-favourites, agents Woods, Hudson, and Mason, as they help you track down the enemy all over the world in a story that goes back and forth between 1968 and the 1980s.
+Returning to the franchise are fan-favorites, agents Woods, Hudson, and Mason, as they help you track down the enemy all over the world in a story that goes back and forth between 1968 and the 1980s.

 In addition to the single-player campaign, Call of Duty: Black Ops – Cold War will look reinvigorate interest in the franchise’s multiplayer.
 To help with this, it will come with gross-gen play and gross-gen support.

 Currently, Activision and Treyarch are working hard to hash out all the details of the multiplayer, so the final mods that will make it to the actual release is still not final.